iredmail/docs/en_US/iredmail-easy/3-iredmail-easy.release.notes.md

       contacts in address books.
     - [SQL backends] Display all contacts directly in per-domain address book.

-* Dovecot:
-    - Able to track user last (POP3/IMAP) login for OpenLDAP and MariaDB backends.
-It's disabled by default, you can enable it in iRedMail Easy user portal: go to mail server profile page, tab `Settings`.

-          Note: This feature is not available with PostgreSQL backend due to Dovecot doesn't support this with PostgreSQL (yet).

 * Package updates:
-    - Roundcube webmail 1.3.9.
     - iRedAPD 2.8
     - iRedAdmin 0.9.7 (open source edition)
     - netdata 1.14.0